Addendum: Muon-neutrino-induced charged current pion production: Abstract

 \section{Abstract}

 This short paper is an addendum to a recent publication on charged current neutrino-induced pion production (Phys.\ Rev.\ C96 (2017) no.1, 015503).
-It presents predictions for an experiment at the T2K near detector for a CH target.
+It presents comparisons of pion production cross sections measured at the T2K near detector for a CH target.